-Gus is a happy, curious 17-year old boy.
-He is in the 10th grade and is involved in Yearbook Club, Diversity Club and loves to fish, make music and draw.
-He enjoys cooking and experimenting with the weirdest food possible and he also has many travel plans for the future to find unique food around the world.
+Gus is a smart, curious 18-year old.
+He is in the 12th grade and is involved in Yearbook Club, Diversity Club, and Spanish Club.
+He loves to fish, make music and draw.
+He enjoys cooking and experimenting with the weirdest food possible.
+He has many travel plans for the future to fish in new places and taste unique food around the world.

-He is starting to think about college and he wants to be a music/filmmaker or work for the Department of Natural Resources.
+He is starting to think about college and is interested in digital music and/or art or studying to potentially work for the Department of Natural Resources or Fish and Game.

 But Gus has Duchenne Muscular Dystrophy, a degenerative muscle-wasting disease and the number one genetic killer of children in the world.

-When Gus was born on May 10, 2005, we knew our family was complete.
-We had been blessed with three beautiful children and even though Gus was five weeks premature, we knew he would eventually catch up.
+When Gus was born on May 10, 2005, Tonya and Steve Dreher knew their family was complete.
+They had been blessed with three beautiful children.
+Even though Gus was five weeks premature, they knew he would eventually catch up.

-When he was four and a half, Tonya made an appointment for him to see a neurologist.
-To this day, she is not exactly sure why she felt compelled to make this appointment.
-None of the teachers or physical therapists who worked with Gus suspected anything out of the ordinary.
-Perhaps she just had a feeling…
+When Gus was four and a half, Tonya made an appointment for him to see a neurologist.
+To this day, she is not exactly sure why she felt compelled to make this appointment – none of the teachers or physical therapists who worked with Gus suspected anything out of the ordinary – but her gut feeling told her to seek more information.

-That appointment spiraled into three weeks of testing, fearing the worst, and dreading the unknown.
-By the time his diagnosis of Duchenne Muscular Dystrophy was confirmed, we knew it was the worst possible outcome for our son.
+That appointment spiraled into weeks of testing, fearing the worst, and dreading the unknown.
+Three weeks later, Tonya and Steve received the devastating news that Gus had Duchenne Muscular Dystrophy.

-This prompted us to immediately begin the process of starting our own foundation to raise money and fund research.
-It’s our only hope to save Gus — and ALL children who suffer from Duchenne Muscular Dystrophy.
+This prompted Steve and Tonya to immediately begin the process of starting their own foundation to raise money and fund research.
+Hope for Gus was created with the continued hope to save Gus – and all children with DMD.

 Our Mission

-The mission of the Hope for Gus foundation is to improve outcomes for those with Duchenne muscular dystrophy, a fatal genetic disorder with no cure.
+The mission of Hope for Gus is to improve outcomes for those with Duchenne muscular dystrophy, a fatal genetic disorder with no cure.

-HFG will raise and distribute funds for medical and scientific research, disease awareness, medical care, and improvement of quality of life for Duchenne patients and families.
+Hope for Gus raises and distributes funds for medical and scientific research, disease awareness, medical care, and improvement of quality of life for Duchenne patients and families.
 Hope for Gus is also focused on developing programs to help alleviate the vast unmet needs in the DMD community.

 We are commited to fully allocating the majority of funds raised, in order to achieve this mission.